HealthRx.com

 When a pharmacist scans a GoodRx coupon, they are submitting the claim through a specific PBM's BIN (Bank Identification Number) and PCN (Processor Control Number).
 The pharmacy receives a reimbursement from the PBM according to the pre-negotiated contract.
 In many cases, the pharmacy's reimbursement through a discount card is lower than its acquisition cost for the drug, a reality that has driven significant tension between independent pharmacies and PBM-backed discount platforms [2].

 GoodRx prices also fluctuate.
 A price quoted on the app at 9 a.m. may differ from the price at checkout by noon.
-PBM contract rates shift frequently, and GoodRx's displayed prices reflect real-time adjudication estimates rather than locked-in quotes [4].
+PBM contract rates shift frequently, and GoodRx's displayed prices reflect real-time adjudication estimates rather than locked-in quotes.

-GoodRx Gold: Is the Subscription Worth It?
+GoodRx Gold Is Now GoodRx Companion: Is the Membership Worth It?

 Is GoodRx Legitimate?